COSC-499-W2025/capstone-project-team-15/docs/logs/individual/Luis_Wen.md

 # Personal log of Luis Wen (from Week 4)

-## What went well
+## Features in this milestone

-- The team discussion was better than last week, and we were able to share and compare our system architecture design with other teams.
+- The layout of the system architecture design
-- After the discussion, our team made some adjustments to our requirements
-- We discussed and made final adjustments to our design

-## What didn’t go well

-- After discussing our system architecture design with 2 other teams, we were left wondering if we had to continue talking with other teams
-- The allotted time was more than enough to discuss with other teams

-## Planning for the next cycle

-- Create and submit our DFD
+- Developed the project proposal
+- Updated kanban board with new tasks/issues

+## Project board tasks

+- Issue #4 and #5 are associated with the features mentioned above
+- Both are completed/done

+## Work done in last 2 weeks

+- Helped complete the system architecture design
+- Assisted in developing the project proposal
-- Prepare for the discussion on Wednesday
+- Created the kanban board and team planning for the team
-- Ensure weekly logs (both individual and team) are consistently completed and merged in the repository
+- Established proper folder structure as per the slides

-## Peer evaluation screenshot
+## Peer evaluation screenshot week 4

 ![alt text](</docs/logs/individual/images/LuisWen_Week4.png>)

+---
+---

-# Personal log of Luis Wen (from Week 3)
+## Personal log of Luis Wen (from Week 3)

 ## What went well